bommbomm34/POL/README.md

 # POL

-POL is an esoteric and polite programming language.
+POL is a polite programming language.
 It is simple, but you need to be polite.
 Follow the instructions here to install the interpreter.
 You can also read the documentation in the DOCS.md.

 # Installation